 Exercise to increase muscle strength and balance

 Registration required.
-Workshops are free.
+Refreshments are provided.
+Participants must attend all 8 workshops.
 Please call Lorraine Artinger, RN, Trauma Prevention and Outreach Nurse at (831) 772-7357.

 These classes will all take place in the Natividad Conference Room.

 Download Winter Event Flyer PDF

 Winter 2020 Class (1 pm – 3 pm)

 Share the Pain is a free ongoing education and support session led by a doctor/ behavioral health team.
 The program’s goal is to help those with chronic pain to take control of their chronic pain in a non-judgmental environment.
 Participants learn about self-management techniques to reduce chronic pain and meeting others who also live with pain that persists.